ymolists/website/src/routes/blog/github-codespaces.md

 <h2>What About GitLab, Atlassian’s Bitbucket, and Other Git Hosting?</h2>

-We are thrilled to see GitHub/Microsoft investing in automated development environments as it will help convince developers around the world and get this new way of developing software adopted faster.
+We are thrilled to see GitHub/Microsoft investing in automated developer environments as it will help convince developers around the world and get this new way of developing software adopted faster.

 But most professional development happens on other platforms such as GitLab, Atlassian’s stack and of course good old GitWeb.
 Oftentimes companies even employ a mixture of these.